-NOTE: If you do not have any dependents, go to Part C.
+NOTE: If you do not have any dependents, go to Section III.

-CAUTION: If claiming an adult child, an adopted child, a foster child or a child with a different last name than yours, you must include a copy of pages one and two of your 2018 federal income tax return.
+CAUTION: If claiming an adult child, an adopted child, a foster child or a child with a different last name than yours, you must include a copy of Pages 1 and 2 of your 2020 federal income tax return.

-If you are filing PA Schedule SP for the first time or claiming a new dependent for first time that enables you to qualify for tax forgiveness, please include copies of the birth certificates
+If you are filing PA Schedule SP for the first time or claiming a new dependent for first time that enables you to qualify for tax forgiveness, please include copies of the birth certificates and Social Security cards of all the dependents listed in Section II.
+For taxpayers with more than nine dependent children, the department recommends that all the children included as dependents on PA Schedule SP also be included as dependents for federal income tax purposes even if no tax benefit for federal tax purposes results from including them as dependents on the federal return.